All Products

 Solution

-Method 1: Upgrade the storage-operator component (Recommended)
+Option 1: Upgrade the storage-operator component (recommended)

-For more information, see Upgrade the storage-operator component.
+See Upgrade the storage-operator component.

-Method 2: Modify the storage-operator configuration (Temporary solution)
+Option 2: Modify the storage-operator configuration (temporary)

 kubectl edit configmap storage-operator -n kube-system

-2. In the data field, locate cnfs-cache-ds and change the value of its install key from true to false.
+2. In the data field, locate cnfs-cache-ds and change the value of its install key from "true" to "false".

 cnfs-cache-ds: